Wink murder: Gameplay

+In each round of play, one player is secretly assigned the role of "murderer", and one is assigned detective.
+The detective is sent to leave, and the murderer is chosen and everyone except the detective knows who the murderer is.
+The players stand in a circle and the detective is called in.
+The detective stands in the circle and slowly spins, and if someone dies the detective has to guess the murderer.
+The detective gets 3 chances, and if the detective guesses wrong, the innocent person dies.

 The objective of the murderer is to murder as many people as possible without being caught.

 Detective

 In one variant of the game, sometimes played by children as a class activity in elementary school, another player, unaware of the murderer's identity, is assigned the role of "detective".
 All other players sit in a circle around the detective, whose objective is to correctly identify and accuse the murderer, minimizing the number of murder victims.
 A limit is often imposed upon the number of accusations the detective can make.
 In this version of the game, players other than the murderer and detective do not know the murderer's identity, and have no role to play in the game other than to die noticeably if winked at.

 Murder

 Harpo Marx in his book Harpo Speaks described a version of this game at the home of Alexander Woollcott, called "Murder".
-Lots are drawn to choose a District Attorney, then drawn a second time to choose (known only to him- or herself) a Murderer.
+Lots are drawn to choose a district attorney, then drawn a second time to choose (known only to him- or herself) a murderer.
 The D.A. leaves the house and the social evening proceeds as normal.
-As soon as the Murderer is alone with someone, he says to that person "You are dead".
+As soon as the murderer is alone with someone, he says to that person "You are dead".
 The victim must immediately feign death until discovered, then the D.A. is summoned and questions the suspects (everyone) as to where they were, what they were doing, and with whom.
 The D.A. then uses deductive reasoning to solve the case.
-Marx said he played the Murderer once, and wrote the deadly phrase on a piece of toilet paper.
+Marx said he played the murderer once, and wrote the deadly phrase on a piece of toilet paper.
 His victim, Alice Duer Miller, pulled it down and properly "died" on the toilet, but grade-school dropout Marx was immediately identified when she was found; he had written "You are ded".